-A central feature of our meetings is the sermon, which focuses on a passage from the Bible and what it means for us today.
+A central feature of our meetings is the sermon which focuses on a passage from the Bible and what it means for us today.

 We stand to sing and also remain standing after the last hymn while a short blessing is pronounced.
-Otherwise, we remain seated throughout the service.
+Otherwise we remain seated throughout the service.

 We run other activities during the week.
-For more information, see our whats on page, or any church member.
+For more information, see our what's on page, or any church member.

 There has been a Baptist church meeting on this site for over 300 years – the present building dates from 1797.
-We have a booklet on the history of the church – there are usually copies on the table in the entrance hall and you are welcome to take one if you are interested
+We have a booklet on the history of the church – there are usually copies on the table in the entrance hall and you are welcome to take one if you are interested.

-Robert Strivens grew up in the south-east of England and was educated in Ramsgate and in Canterbury, during which time he came to a saving knowledge of Jesus Christ.
+Robert Strivens grew up in the south-east of England and was educated in Ramsgate and Canterbury, during which time he came to a saving knowledge of Jesus Christ.

-Robert was called to a full-time role at LTS, where he had been lecturing for a number of years, and in 2008 he took over from Philip Eveson as Principal of the Seminary.
-During recent years, Robert felt an increasing desire to return to pastoral ministry.
-Earlier in 2017, Robert accepted the call from Bradford-on-Avon Baptist Church to be our pastor, the role which he took up on 1st October 2017.
+Accordingly, in 1997 he began studies at London Theological Seminary (as it was then called) and on their completion in 1999 he was called to the pastorate of Banbury Evangelical Free Church.
+After eight years in Banbury Robert was called to a full-time role at LTS where he had been lecturing for a number of years.
+In 2008 he took over from Philip Eveson as Principal of the Seminary.
+During the years that followed, Robert felt an increasing desire to return to pastoral ministry.
+In early 2017 Robert accepted the call from Bradford on Avon Baptist Church to be the pastor, the role which he took up on 1st October 2017.